pokt-network/node-nanny/README.md

 ### **[Example .env File](.env.example)**

-On your chosen host, you will have to set the following environment variables in either a `.env` file in same location as your `docker-compose.yml` file or in your shell environment.
+On your chosen host, you will have to set all required environment variables listed in the example file, in either a `.env` file in same location as your `docker-compose.yml` file or in your shell environment.

 ### 3. Setup Docker Compose